d3plus/d3plus-website/_docs/class/Tooltip.md

 <a name="Tooltip.position" href="#Tooltip.position">#</a> Tooltip.**position**([*value*]) [<>](https://github.com/d3plus/d3plus-tooltip/blob/master/src/Tooltip.js#L463)

 If *value* is specified, sets the position accessor to the specified function or array and returns this generator.
 If *value* is not specified, returns the current position accessor.
-If *value* is an HTMLElement, positions the Tooltip near that HTMLElement.
+If *value* is an HTMLElement, anchors the Tooltip to that HTMLElement.
+If *value* is a selection string, anchors the Tooltip to the HTMLElement selected by that string.
 Otherwise, coordinate points must be in reference to the client viewport, not the overall page.

 This is a static method of [<code>Tooltip</code>](#Tooltip).